TrackPolitics logoTrackPolitics

 Notable Positions

-• Supports stricter immigration controls and asylum policy.
+• Supports stricter immigration controls and a firm asylum system

 Financial Interests

-She has three declared financial interests: gifts, benefits and hospitality from UK sources; land and property; and miscellaneous.
+Declared three financial interests: gifts, benefits and hospitality from UK sources; land and property (within or outside the UK); and miscellaneous.

 Generated 21 February 2026